Abshahsem/xm-techinical-task/DOCUMENTATION.md

 ## Installation

 1. Run `composer install` to install dependencies.
+2. Set the .env file with values on your local host
-1. Run `php artisan migrate` to run migration.
+3. Run `php artisan migrate` to run migration.
-1. Run `php artisan db:seed` to insert data.
+4. Run `php artisan db:seed` to insert data.
-1. Run `composer install` to install dependencies.
+5. Run `composer install` to install dependencies.
-2. Run `php artisan serve` to start the server.
+6. Run `php artisan serve` to start the server.

 ## Usage